This learning module is part 1 of Nourishing Community: Cultivating Fellowship and Vision in Youth Services. |

 For example, at Youth Collaboratory, we are interested in creating collaboration between programs working to prevent and address human trafficking, programs providing mentoring services, and programs working alongside youth who are unhoused.
 How can we set a table that nourishes this collaborative vision while balancing the individual aims of each of these programs?
 A few of the questions we use to guide our efforts are:

 The beginning of the year is a great time to consider if voices are missing from the table and to begin investing in relationships that lead to opportunities for collaboration.
-More on this in Part 2 (coming soon)!
-For now, let’s be sure we take a look at the current guest list, the neighbors and friends we want to include, and check in on their menu favorites as well, so we prepare and offer a table where all are welcomed.
+Let’s be sure we take a look at the current guest list, the neighbors and friends we want to include, and check in on their menu favorites as well, so we prepare and offer a table where all are welcomed.